Amogha04/my-portfolio/README.md

 ## 📷 To Do (Soon)

 - Add personal photo and banner image
 - Improve SEO and meta tags
-- Add favicon
 - Add more project case studies

+## 📬 Contact
+Reach me via the Contact section on the site, or drop an email at:
+📧 amoghvarsha7246@gmail.com

 ## 🛠️ How to Run Locally